FraunhoferIOSB/GreasePad/index.md

 <a name="news"></a>
 ## News

+* Version 1.2.1 (November 2025): The source code has been completely revised and modernized.
+Minor bugs have been fixed.

-* Version 1.2.0 (Oct.
-2023): The additional, specific constraints *horizontal*, *vertical*, and *diagonal* enable the alignment of segments with the frame of the canvas.
-These constraints are disabled by default, i.e., they have to be activated by selecting the corresponding menu item.
+* Version 1.2.0 (October 2023): The additional, specific constraints *horizontal*, *vertical*, and *diagonal* enable the alignment of segments with the frame of the canvas.
+These constraints are disabled by default; they must be activated by selecting the corresponding menu item.

 <a name="pre-compiled"></a>
 ## Pre-compiled Win64 binaries

 No installation procedure is provided.
 Instead, please perform the following steps:

-1. Download the zip file from [https://FraunhoferIOSB.github.io/GreasePad/downloads/GreasePad120_x64.zip](https://FraunhoferIOSB.github.io/GreasePad/downloads/GreasePad120_x64.zip) to your machine.
+1. Download the zip file from [https://FraunhoferIOSB.github.io/GreasePad/downloads/GreasePad121_x64.zip](https://FraunhoferIOSB.github.io/GreasePad/downloads/GreasePad120_x64.zip) to your machine.
-2. Unpack the file contents to a folder.
-The zip file contains the executable *greasepad.exe* and the required dynamically linked libraries, and the redistributable *vcredist_x64.exe*.
+2. Unpack the file contents into a folder.
+The zip file contains the executable *greasepad.exe* and the required dynamically linked libraries.
 3. Select and start the executable *greasepad.exe*.